 With its radical pictorial and spatial experiments, Les couturières heralds many of the most important artistic developments of the early 20th century, including the Fauves’ bold apposition of colours, the juxtaposition of planes of the Cubists, and Expressionism’s distortion of forms.

-The influence of his mother’s work can be seen in Vuillard’s art.
-His 1922 painting, La Consultation (above), for example, which shows the artist’s brother Alexandre convalescing at home after the First World War, is rich in pattern, grain and texture.
+The influence of his mother’s work can also be seen in pictures such as Intérieur, la dame en noir, (above), which is rich in pattern, grain and texture.